Cinzya/student-database/README.md

 # student-database
-A small database that holds information about currently enrolled students at HS-Ansbach.
+A small database that holds information about enrolled students.

 ## How to Use
 ### Sorting & seaching within the table